 Speedgolf is generally played from Spring through to late autumn.
 As a more athletic golf game, many Speedgolfers opt to wear Running style trainers, which offer more support or soft cleat golf shoes and even barefoot style footwear favoured by some marathon runners.
 You should always check to ensure your footwear is acceptable at the golf club and this may be variable due to ground conditions.
 Metal Spike Golf shoes should NOT be worn.

 Most golf clubs will expect you to wear golf polo shirts and golf trousers or shorts, the latter is usually a better option since you will be jogging.
 Always check with the club to ensure you meet with any dress code requirtments.
 Sweat wicking material is recommended to absorb sweat and avoid chaffing!

 It is not essential to use a golf bag as some Speedgolfers carry their clubs by hand.
 The main goal if you aim to use a bag is to keep it as light as possible, so many use a lightweight pencil bag or Sunday bag.
 It’s useful to have a grip and a strap carrying option, so you have more than one option when running to optimise both your speed and comfort.

 It is important that you maintain your hydration whatever the weather conditions.
 We recommend you bring a water bottle that you can use whilst out on the course.

 At the British Open Speedgolf Championship Competitors are timed from a start/finish line, from where they will run to the first tee to commence play.
 At the completion of the course players will return to the same point to attain their course time.
-As with other running disciplines, competitors are allowed to run with a ‘pacer’ who can set the pace to optimise running performance and this is often seen at National and International events

 Health & Fitness